gebrie-dev/addismusic/README.md

 Open http://localhost:3500 in your browser to view the application.

 ### 🌍 Deployed App
-The MusicApp is deployed and hosted on Netlify.
-Click below to access it:
-👉 Access MusicApp on Netlify
+The MusicApp is deployed and hosted on Netlify.[👉live app](https://addismusics.netlify.app/) 👉 Access MusicApp on Netlify

 **🔥 Cool Extras**